-We have binding and non-binding referendums.
+There are two types of referendum: binding and non-binding.
 Binding means that the Government has to follow what the people say and the referendum vote decides whether the policy becomes law or not.

 Non-binding means that the referendum is useful for the Government to consider when deciding about the policy, but the decision is made by Parliament.